bsharplydian/startup/notes.md

 1. in jsx, const response = await fetch("endpoint", {method, body, headers})
 2. in index.js, apiRouter.{httpMethod}("endpoint", async function takes req and res as params)
 3. in jsx, response is received
+4. if endpoint contains a /:id, it can be queried with req.params.id